-I’ve seen hundreds of business pitches, and most of them—at best—are just okay.
+I’ve seen hundreds of startups pitch to angel investors and venture capitalists, and most of them—at best—are just okay.
 There have been plenty of pretty good ones that hit all the key components of a pitch, but only a handful of those took it a step further and were truly great.

 When I think about what set those excellent pitches apart from the rest, it turns out that they all shared some of the same qualities.
-And if you employ these nine tips for taking a good pitch and making it great, you’re going to give the kind of pitch that stands out to investors, too:
+If you employ these nine tips for taking a good pitch and making it great, you’re going to give the kind of pitch that stands out to investors, too.

 1. Tell a real customer story